 We’ve reviewed a range of Thai shorts in our Clothing Reviews section.

 If you really aren’t into the traditional shorts, there are other options available.
 Depending on the gym, they may be happy for you to wear MMA style, or Vale Tudo style shorts, however in competitions almost all Muay Thai fighters wear the traditional style shorts.

 When sparring you will need a few more items of gear in addition to those mentioned previously.
 These ensure not only your safety but also the safety of your sparring partner.

 Shin guards are the equivalent of boxing gloves for your kicks, formed of a thick padded layer covering the shin and instep.
 Using shin guards mean that you can practise kicks fairly hard whilst both you and your opponent feel much less of the blow.
 Most gyms won’t allow you to spar without shin guards.

 For advice on different shin guards, take a look at our Shin Guard Reviews.

 The body is good at healing itself when injured, but one of the things that can’t heal are teeth, which is why it’s extra important to protect them.
-Gum shields (also referred to as mouth guards) are made for this purpose, absorbing the shock and protecting the teeth from impacts.
-Many people believe that gum shields reduce concussions, however this unfortunately isn’t true.
+Mouthguards don’t prevent knockouts or concussions, but what they do well is absorbing the shock to your mouth, protecting the teeth from impacts.

 At a professional level, most fighters get custom fit mouth guards, which can be fairly expensive, so most amateur fighters opt for boil-and-bite mouth guards, which can still offer strong protection.
 Some gum shield manufacturers add different features to their gum shields, such as breathing holes, or being double sided for both upper and lower protection.
 Most of the issue with boil and bite gum shields is finding a brand which has a tight, comfortable fit.